andresjarami/FewShotLearningEMG/README.md

 The implementations of our adaptation technique, and the [Liu](https://ieeexplore.ieee.org/abstract/document/6985518/?casa_token=H9vZpl9IcF8AAAAA:Iom6Q55n9FSn-G9CqqS6bxQzzho7vvb0OtQPdgZMQBOuNo5HwCHZSh0wddgdSp6V3q_pFsSJ) and [Vidovic](https://ieeexplore.ieee.org/abstract/document/7302056/?casa_token=3KVFZed5PzoAAAAA:rQJutibAYMQ_Za4ZSNEee6VIR59ZlWlt9o6_MKLFY2GKq2_zgYBkFPqs5UhrFCvMyP41SBbJ) methods are in the [DA_BasedAdaptiveModels](Experiments/Experiment1/DA_BasedAdaptiveModels.py) python file.
 In addition, the [CoteAllard implementation](Experiments/Experiment3) used in experiment 3 is a version of the original one, which you can find [here](https://github.com/UlysseCoteAllard/MyoArmbandDataset).
 We only modified the files used to load the data in order to use the three databases and evaluate using the Friedman rank and Holm Post-Hoc tests (the convolutional neural networks and the transfer learning technique did not modify).

 ## Visualization of the three experiments:
 After the experiments' execution, we use Jupyter notebooks to analyze and develop the graphs presented in the paper.
-In the anonymous git repository, the Jupyter notebooks may not render correctly, so we include markdown files of the three notebooks.
+In the anonymous git repository, the Jupyter notebooks do not render correctly, so we include markdown files of the three notebooks.

 [Experiment 1](Experiment1.ipynb) (jupyter notebook) or [Experiment 1](MarkdownExperiments/Experiment1.md) (markdown file)